 Horses: Mongolian horses are small - around 13 hands - but strong, extremely agile and used to long hours of hard work.
 Their stamina and agility are outstanding and they are tough and extremely sure footed over rocky, even snow covered mountains.
 They are generally unshod and are trained in a different style to horses in the UK, although they are easy and fun to ride.
 Groups are usually a maximum of 12 guests.

 Accommodation is in good quality hotels when in the capital Ulaanbaatar, and in camps when in the countryside.
-In Ulaanbaatar, the Bayangol Hotel or similar is usually used, which is about equivalent to our 3-4* standard.
+In Ulaanbaatar, the Bayangol Hotel or similar is usually used, which is about equivalent to UK 3-4* standard.
 It is clean, quite comfortable and has bars, restaurants and currency exchange facilities.
-When in the countryside, accommodation is in camps, either using small lightweight two man dome tents in mobile tented camps or in 'ger' camps.
-When mobile tented camps are used, a back up vehicle transports tents and equipment where possible (if vehicle access is limited, pack horses will be used) and the camp will be set up ahead of you by staff.
+When in the countryside, accommodation is in camps, either using small lightweight two man dome tents in mobile camps or staying in 'ger' camps.
+When mobile camps are used, a back up vehicle transports tents and equipment where possible (if vehicle access is limited, pack horses will be used) and the camp is set up ahead by staff.
 A large mess tent is used for meals and there is a tent with a 'long drop' loo.
-There are no showers at mobile camps, although camps are usually set up by a river where there is clean water for washing.
+There are no showers although camps are usually set up by a river where there is clean water for washing.
 'Ger' camps are the traditional home of the nomadic people.
 Basic but comfortable accommodation is in dome like, rounded 'gers', with latticed walls covered by felt and canvas.
 Gers are generally shared (everyone sleeps in the ger) and there are usually wooden framed beds, with a dresser and a wood burning stove in the centre to take the chill out of cool nights.
 There are basic shower and washing facilities at ger camps with hot water sometimes available.

 Khentii Ride (14 nights)